mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 Continuing, we as developers are primarily responsible for the left-hand side, and others in the organization are typically responsible for the right-hand side.
 This is more of a Venn diagram with a small degree of overlap.
 But I'm not here to split hairs over where those boundaries lie, and if your organization is having territory wars over testing boundaries, then I would say you have bigger problems on your hands than what I'm talking about here.

+And just like in real life, you can over-insure your application.
+Testing superfluous things, or worrying about line and statement coverage.
+You can easily under-insure, by missing key logical branches.
+Or just forgoing integration testing altogether.

+Just like knowing what your deductible needs to be, or how much collision coverage you require.
+Learning how and when to apply testing is a learned skill that takes time to perfect.

 ## Insurance Comes Before the Car

 ## Tests Come Before the Application